-The training is intended for all PhD researchers within the CIVICA network.
+The training is mandatory for all first-year PhD researchers.
 No prior knowledge of research ethics is required.
-Participants are expected to attend and participate in all four sessions.

 The goal of the training is to help the participants to become more sensitive regarding ethical problems in their own research.
 They will be able to identify specific problematic fields within their work, analyse them, and discover strategies to deal with these challenges.
 More precisely, the training aims to provide participants with skills to:

-Dr. Noora Arajärvi is Associate for Research Ethics and Integrity at PhD Programmes (Hertie School).
-Before joining the PhD Programmes, she worked at the Third Party Funding at the Hertie School.
-Previously, she conducted research as postdoctoral fellow with the Berlin Potsdam Research Group “The International Rule of Law – Rise or Decline?” and served as Associate Rule of Law Officer at the Executive Office of the Secretary-General in the United Nations Secretariat.
+Dr. Noora Arajärvi is Associate for Research Ethics and Integrity at the Hertie School.
+She also works as a postdoctoral research fellow in the ERC-funded project "Cultural Expertise in Europe: What is it useful for?"
+(Université Paris-Sorbonne).
+Previously, she conducted research as postdoctoral fellow with the Berlin Potsdam Research Group “The International Rule of Law – Rise or Decline?” and served as Associate Rule of Law Officer at the Office of the Secretary-General of the United Nations.
 She has held teaching positions at UCLan Cyprus and the University of the West Indies, and visiting fellowships at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg and Fordham University in New York.
 She received her PhD in International Law from the European University Institute.
-In addition to several research articles, she is the author of The Changing Nature of Customary International Law: Methods of Interpreting the Concept of Custom in International Criminal Tribunals (Routledge, 2014) and co-editor of The Theory and Philosophy of Customary International Law and its Interpretation (Cambridge University Press, forthcoming).
+In addition to several research articles, she is the author of The Changing Nature of Customary International Law (Routledge, 2014) and a co-editor of The Theory, Practice and Interpretation of Customary International Law (Cambridge University Press, 2022).